togliu/mathmyday-lib/README.md

 ## Information

-finnmath is open source and free software and is licensed under the permissive Apache License.

-finnmath is still in a very early state and a work in progress.
+finnmath is open source and free software and is licensed under the permissive Apache License. finnmath is still in a very early state and a work in progress.

 ## Developing

 The code formatting follows the ktlint code style.

-## What about multiplatform and opt-in requirements support ?

-Maybe when these features are stable, [this bug](https://youtrack.jetbrains.com/issue/KT-17345) is fixed, all needed functionality of the JVM-only dependencies have a multiplatform alternative (table implementation and permutations) and I will have the time.

 ### Who is Finn?